tomblanchard/tomblanchard-old/_posts/blog/2014-01-13-contagious-gruntitis.md

 image: contagious-gruntitis.gif

-excerpt: ""
+excerpt: "If you haven't heard of [Grunt](http://gruntjs.com) (if so, where have you been hiding?), it's a task runner powered by JavaScript and [Node.js](http://nodejs.org), don't worry, you don't have to be a JavaScript / Node.js developer to use Grunt"
 ---

-If you haven't heard of [Grunt](http://gruntjs.com) (if so, where have you been hiding?), it's a task runner powered by JavaScript and [Node.js](http://nodejs.org), don't worry, you don't have to be a JavaScript / Node.js developer to use Grunt (just like you don't have to be a [Ruby](http://ruby-lang.org) developer to use [Sass](http://sass-lang.com)).
+{{ page.excerpt }} (just like you don't have to be a [Ruby](http://ruby-lang.org) developer to use [Sass](http://sass-lang.com)).
 You can use it for a **lot** of things thanks to the community for publishing so many plugins, a couple of examples being [Cssmin](http://github.com/gruntjs/grunt-contrib-cssmin) (CSS compression) and [Uglify](http://github.com/gruntjs/grunt-contrib-uglify) (JavaScript minification).

 This post assumes you're at least a little bit familiar with Grunt so I'm not going to write up a tutorial on how to install Grunt and its dependencies, in a nutshell you set up your `Gruntfile.js` file and configure tasks and plugins to do what you want, when you want.
 When you've got all your tasks set up, you just run the `grunt` command (which runs the default task) and you're all set, or if you have multiple tasks you'd run `grunt task-name`.